MikeORed/random-tables-mcp/docs/guides/templates.md

 }
 ```

-## Dice Notation
+## Roll Count

-The template system supports dice notation for the `roll-number` parameter.
+The template system supports specifying how many times to roll on a referenced table using the `roll-number` parameter.
 For example:

 ```
-{{::monsters::Monsters::1d4}}
+{{::monsters::Monsters::3}}
 ```

-This will roll 1d4 (a random number between 1 and 4) times on the "monsters" table.
+This will roll 3 times on the "monsters" table.

-Supported dice notation:

-- `NdM`: Roll an M-sided die N times and sum the results (e.g., `2d6` rolls two six-sided dice)
-- `NdM+X`: Roll an M-sided die N times, sum the results, and add X (e.g., `2d6+3`)
-- `NdM-X`: Roll an M-sided die N times, sum the results, and subtract X (e.g., `2d6-1`)
+The `roll-number` parameter must be a positive integer.
+If omitted, the default value is 1.

 ## Best Practices